CI/CD pipelines (FREE)

 Introduced in GitLab 11.11.

-Multiple manual actions in a single stage can be started at the same time using the "Play all manual" button.
-After you click this button, each individual manual action is triggered and refreshed to an updated status.
+Multiple manual actions in a single stage can be started at the same time using the "Play all manual" After you select this action, each individual manual action is triggered and refreshed to an updated status.

 This functionality is only available: